computationalmodelling/nbval/README.md

     py.test --nbval my_notebook.ipynb

-If the output lines are going to be sanitized, an extra flag, `--sanitize-with` together with the path to a confguration file with regex expressions, must be passed, i.e.
+If the output lines are going to be sanitized, an extra flag, `--nbval-sanitize-with` together with the path to a confguration file with regex expressions, must be passed, i.e.

-    py.test --nbval my_notebook.ipynb --sanitize-with path/to/my_sanitize_file
+    py.test --nbval my_notebook.ipynb --nbval-sanitize-with path/to/my_sanitize_file

 where `my_sanitize_file` has the following structure.